 The affected persons and their communities will be informed of the project's GRM in open meetings at important locations and in FGDs.
 Bangla translations of the SMF and the GRM process in the form of information brochures will be distributed among the project affected persons and placed in key focal points like U/P office, Municipalities, Upazila Nirbahi Office, Upazila DOF office and the like.
-The WMOs and affected persons will also be briefed on the scope of the GRC, the procedure for lodging grievances cases and the procedure of grievance resolution at the project level.
+The WMOs and affected persons will also be briefed on the scope of the GRC, the procedure for lodging grievances cases and the project level.